 Cook a meal

 Your bestie will be more focused on feeding their new bundle of joy than themselves, so why not treat them to a home cooked meal?
 Anything will beat the crisps they have been nibbling on between baby feeds.
 Plus, you could always make extra for them to heat up at a later date.
 Double friend points!

 Provide essentials for baby

 All new mothers will come to find that you go through nappies and clothing like there is no tomorrow!
 So why not help mom out with a baby basket full of essentials such as baby grows, nappies, cuddly toys, blankets and more?
+You could even visit Me and My Child and help them stock up on formula.
 They will appreciate this far more than an overly expensive present that they may never use as these extremely useful baskets are full of things that they will need on a daily basis.

 Take something for Mom